Inclusion

 At The Warriner School we are committed to offering an inclusive education to enable students to make the best possible progress, whatever their needs or abilities.

 Our aim is to provide the support needed by our young people who have SEND (Special Educational Needs and Disabilities), whilst making sure that they are fully included in the life of the school.
 Our Aspire Team offers additional help and support to students with a wide range of barriers to their learning, so that they can learn and make good progress in school.
-These difficulties may include a Special Educational Need, but we also support students who may need additional support due to a medical need and students who are looked after or adopted.
+These difficulties may include a Special Educational Need or Disability, but we also support students who may need additional support due to a medical need and students who are looked after or adopted.

 Our department is based in a building in the centre of the school and is made up of two classrooms and two offices.
-We also have a further classroom and office space in one of the Elliott buildings.

 Please see the linked poster: Breakfast Club - to join us for breakfast in the mornings.